METHOD

 Watch this short video to learn what to expect during the initial activation process.
 With more time, your starter will grow stronger.
 It will also grow more predictably & smell mildly sweet/sour but never acidic.

 4. Once your starter is showing lots of little bubbles, it is now active & ready to use.
-Proceed to Part 2 of the Gluten-Free Bread Kit Guide.
+Proceed to Part 2 (Start Making GF Sourdough - Recipe) of the Gluten-Free Bread Kit Guide.

 Not ready to bake yet?